2001-Sat Feb 25 09:20:10 MST 2017

 Because hookworms can cause anemia (decreased red blood cells), pets with severe infections may require fluids, iron supplements, and even blood transfusions.

-Several antiparasite medications can be used to treat hookworm infections in dogs and cats.
+Several antiparasite medications can be used to treat hookworm infections in

 All pets should be on a monthly parasite preventive regimen.